-- Manage and administer Cancer Research Trust grants to an auditable standard, and supply a provide a detailed financial acquittal at the conclusion of the grant. - Ensure that the research is conducted to the highest ethical standards and complies with all applicable legislation and regulations governing health research.
+- Manage and administer Cancer Research Trust grants to an auditable standard, - Ensure that the research is conducted to the highest ethical standards and complies with all applicable legislation and regulations governing health research.

 Host Institutions have designated representative/s (e.g. research office staff) and typically set their own internal deadline ahead of the Cancer Research Trust closing date.
 Please take note of the internal deadline, which allows for institutional compliance processes including budget review, and approval of the application, and acceptance of Cancer Research Trust's standard Terms and Conditions for Research Project Grants.